henrikmathiesen/redux-repetition/README.md

 ### Form validation

-We are going to try https://github.com/cferdinandi/validate
+We are going to try https://github.com/cferdinandi/validate .
+I dont think it is a good fit for a react application though, so we dont use it

 ## Create React App